anavrit/Deep-Q-Learning-Networks/README.md

 # Project 1: Navigation

-### Introduction
+### Project Details

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, I trained an agent to navigate and collect bananas in a large, square world.
+The code is written in PyTorch and Python 3.6.
+I trained the agent on a iMac Pro (2017) with a 3.2 GHz 8-Core Intel Xeon W including 64 GB RAM.
+I did not use the GPU for training as it is not CUDA compatible.

 ![Trained Agent][image1]